gooddata/gooddata-dashboard-plugins/insight_groups_plugin/README.md

     ]
 }
 ```

+When the plugin is linked to a dashboard (`analyticalDashboard` metadata object) on the GoodData Platform, the `analyticalDashboard.plugins[].parameters` property should include the plugin configuration.

+When the plugin is linked to a dashboard (`analyticalDashboard` metadata object) on the GoodData Cloud or GoodData.CN, the `analyticalDashboard.data.attributes.content.plugins[].plugin.parameters` property should include the plugin configuration.

+See "plugin parameterization" and `npm run link-plugin -- <plugin-object-id> --with-parameters` below for more information.

 ### Implementation details
 The current plugin API does not allow hiding of widgets and layout modifications in real time, which would be needed for clean implementation.